atzzCokeK/copy-markdown-link-for-notion/README.md

 ## How It Works

 1. Checks if Notion is the frontmost application
+2. Saves current clipboard content (restored on failure)
-2. Closes Raycast window to avoid interfering with keyboard shortcuts
+3. Closes Raycast window to avoid interfering with keyboard shortcuts
-3. Uses AppleScript to:
+4. Uses AppleScript to:
-   - Get the page title from the window's AXTitle attribute
+   - Iterate through UI elements to find the window's AXTitle attribute (works in fullscreen)
+   - Focus the window explicitly
-   - Trigger Cmd + L to copy the page URL
+   - Trigger Cmd + L to copy the page URL to clipboard
+5. Validates the URL contains "notion.so"
+6. Escapes square brackets in the title
-4. Formats the title and URL as a Markdown link
+7. Formats as a Markdown link: `[title](url)`
-5. Copies to clipboard and shows a HUD notification
+8. Copies to clipboard and shows a HUD notification with the result

 ## Development